elcodedocle/gplusraffle/README.md

 `/raffle/check/raffleid` - check who won the raffle (the raffle must be raffled)

+Regarding the DB schema, it's actually the simplest possible:

-- Raffles list is stored on a fusion table 'raffles' (raffleid, description, creatorid, created, privacy, status)
+- The raffles list is stored on a fusion table 'raffles' (raffleid, description, creatorid, created, privacy, status)

-- Winners list is stored on a fusion table 'winners' (raffleid, userid, raffled)
+- The winners list is stored on a fusion table 'winners' (raffleid, userid, raffled)

-- Raffles' participants lists are stored on a fusion table 'participants' (userid, raffleid, joined)
+- The raffles' participants lists are stored on a fusion table 'participants' (userid, raffleid, comment, joined)

-There are also some phpunit tests you can perform:
+If you are into developing there are also some phpunit tests you can perform:

 ```php
 cd tests